 I hope that you have found some of these hacks useful and can implement them into your own gardenscape or backyard setting.
-Adding a pop of color to your garden adds a bit of fun and personality your space.
-Have fun with it and remember that there is no limit to creativity.
+Adding a pop of color to your garden adds a bit of fun and personality to your space.
+Have fun with it and remember, there is no limit to creativity.

 Thanks for reading!
 Till next time, keep on crowing!

 There is just something about collecting farm fresh eggs from your backyard.
 In a day when we can literally buy everything that we need from the store, there is a purity in raising your own food.
 Farm Fresh eggs are one of the main reasons that people keep chickens.
 They are far superior to the eggs supplied in the stores.
 Additionally, you have the satisfaction of knowing that the eggs collected are from happy hens who are treated well even spoiled.
 If the flock is allowed to free range and forage for bugs, greens, and grains the nutritional value of the eggs are further increased.
-Additionally, high Omega-3 feed is also available in most feed stores further adding to the nutritional value of the eggs.
-The chickens are what they eat, as a consumer of the eggs we too are what they eat.
-Having control over our food supply brings a purity that money cannot buy.
+Additionally, high Omega-3 feed is also available in most feed stores, further adding to the nutritional value of the eggs.
+The chickens are what they eat, as a consumer, we are what they eat.
+Having control over our food supply, brings a purity that money cannot buy.

 Not only will you get nutritious, organic eggs, but you can rest in the knowledge that your omelet is served up cruelty free.
 It’s easy to think that the eggs that are labeled “free range” found in stores are laid by hens who have access to open pasture and sunshine.
 This sadly is not the case.
 These eggs do not have the happy origins that the Industry would have you believe.
 The hard truth is that these eggs are laid by hens who are cramped in a shed much like meat birds or turkeys.
 They have no access to green grass or anything of the like.
 Many of these birds never see the light of day much like their battery hens counterparts.
 Less than 1% of chickens raised in the US are considered to be free range.
 Most free range chickens are raised on private family farms or are kept as pets by backyard chickens keepers and enthusiasts.

-When you acquire backyard chickens you also get a pest contol crew.
+When you acquire backyard chickens, you also get a pest contol crew.
 Chickens love, love, love to eat bugs!
 They will happily rid your plants and yard of all available bugs.
-This allows you to grow organic veggies on your property with chickens tending the plants the use of pesticides is no longer needed.
-Your new pest control crew will tend all your plants both veggie ornamental alike.
-Additionally, they will tend the soil by tilling the dirt looking for worms ariating the soil in the process.
-Chickens are one of the best natural pest control experts I have ever had.
-They even riddled my backyard of a yellow jacket nest.
-They destroyed the nest and ate all the larvae evicting the occupants virtually rendering the nest unlivable.
+This allows you to grow organic veggies on your property.
+With chickens tending the plants the use of pesticides is no longer needed.
+Your new pest control crew will tend all your plants, both veggie ornamental alike.
+Additionally, they will tend the soil by tilling the dirt looking for worms, ariating the soil in the process.
+Chickens are one of the best natural pest control experts.
+They even ridded my backyard of a yellow jacket nest.
+They destroyed the nest and ate all the larvae evicting the occupants, virtually rendering the nest unlivable.
 It was one of the most interesting and amazing things I have ever witnessed.

-As a backyard chicken keeper you will have first hand access to this wonder product.
+As a backyard chicken keeper, you will have first hand access to this wonder product.
 I compost and spread the litter from the coops on my gardens.
 I am rewarded with a handsome yield.
-People often aske me what I am feeding my plants to produce beautiful flower gardens and abundant veggie gardens.
+People often ask me what I am feeding my plants to produce beautiful flower gardens and abundant veggie gardens.
 I tell them that my secret is the poop from my chickens.

 Because todays chickens are breed for different functions they look different from their ancestors.
 With the meat industry and the egg industry selecting out different traits to meet their needs, todays chickens are far from what they used to be.
 Heritage breeds are those breeds that exist outside the of the meat/egg industry.

-It is through the interest of backyard chicken keepers that the Silkie has remained pure to its heritage and is propagated through hobby keepers and hatcheries.
+It is through the interest of backyard chicken keepers that the Silkie has remained pure to its heritage.
+Through the efforts of backyard chicken enthusiasts, hobby keepers and hatcheries, this breed is love by many today.
 Another example of a beloved heritage breed is the Polish.

 7. ALessonin Self–Sustainability:

 It’s this feeling of self-sustainability that many are seeking today.
 Growing produce is much more than just putting a seed in the ground and waiting.
 There is tending, feeding, and caring for the plant that has sprouted from the seed in order to gather a yield.
 Chickens provide much of those services for you.
-With their manure and coop litter they condition the ground making it fertile.
-As the plant matures they eat the bugs and till the soil around the plant aerating the soil.
-Finally, as they work your gardens they will continually feed your plants throughout the growing season by their droppings.
+With their manure and coop litter, they condition the ground making it fertile.
+As the plant matures they eat the bugs and till the soil, aerating the soil.
+Finally, as they work your gardens, they will continually feed your plants throughout the growing season with their droppings.

 It’s this cycle that allows one to be self-sustaining.
-By keeping chickens, your farm whether hobby size or plantation size provide all that is needed to grow and harvest your own food.
+By keeping chickens, your farm (whether hobby size or plantation size) has everything you need to grow and harvest your own food.
 Additionally, along the way that will provide you with farm fresh eggs and plenty of companionship.

 Chickens are amazing creatures and can teach us much about their world and ours.
 Many associate chickens with meat and eggs but nothing more.
-Chickens contrary to popular belief are not bird brains, they are in fact highly intelligent creatures.
+Chickens, contrary to popular belief are not bird brains, they are in fact highly intelligent creatures.
 Did you know that chickens can distinguish between 100 different faces both human and animal, they have full color vision, dream while they sleep, feel pain and distress, love to play, and mourn for each other.
-As you can see we have more in common with chickens than previously thought.
+We have more in common with chickens than previously thought.